On the road to zero emissions, Bhutan hits a few electric car bumps

-THIMPHU, Bhutan, June 9 (Thomson Reuters Foundation) - With abundant supplies of clean electricity from hydropower, this tiny Himalayan kingdom has set itself an ambitious goal: to become a world leader in the use of electric vehicles.
+THIMPHU, Bhutan (Thomson Reuters Foundation) - With abundant supplies of clean electricity from hydropower, this tiny Himalayan kingdom has set itself an ambitious goal: to become a world leader in the use of electric vehicles.

 Last year, Bhutan’s prime minister introduced the country’s first two electric car models – the Nissan LEAF and Mahindra Reva – and suspended import taxes in an effort to win buyers.